ryanrestine/HackTheBox_WriteUps/linux_machines/mentor_notes.md

 root
 ```

-RUnning `ls -la` I see we are likely in a docker container, which explains us being root:
+Running `ls -la` I see we are likely in a docker container, which explains us being root:

 ```
 /app # ls -la